mdahm/keycloak-remote-ejb/README.md

 # Prerequisites

+* Download & install WildFly
-* Install keycloak-adapter in WildFly
+* Install keycloak-adapter in WildFly (keycloak-oidc-wildfly-adapter-12.0.4.zip)
-* Install security domain with CLI script
+* Install security domain with CLI script (install-security-domain.cli)
-* Deploy KeyCloak WAR from keycloak-web project
+* Deploy KeyCloak WAR from keycloak-web project (https://github.com/akquinet/keycloak-web)

-This shows how to create remote EJB beans secured by Keycloak.
+* Import realm from file `testrealm.json` in KeyCloak dmin Console
+* Deploy WAR from this project
+* Run the client `RemoteEjbClient`

+# How it works

-There is remote EJB client, which first asks user for his username+password and then authenticate against RHSSO/Keycloak server via
-Direct Grant (OAuth2 Resource Owner Password Credential Grant).
+There is remote EJB client, which authenticates against RHSSO/Keycloak server via Direct Grant (OAuth2 Resource Owner Password Credential Grant).
 It sets the Keycloak accessToken to the EJB context (with usage of ClientInterceptor) and invokes remote EJB.

 The server-side is remote EJB bean, which retrieves the token from the EJB Context passed from client and put it to the Wildfly SecurityContext where JAAS